 Viewing Data

-Collected data can be viewed several
+Collected data can be viewed several ways:

 Printing Data

-Data Logger records can be sent to a serial
+Data Logger records can be sent to a serial printer connected to the HMI + PLC.

-of preset values to download to the registers.
-For more information on the Data Monitor feature, refer to the MAPware-7000 Programming Manual. |
+For more information on the Data Monitor feature, refer to the MAPware-7000 Programming Manual.

 Data Window